longbai1006/Surgical-VQLA/README.md

-If you find our code or paper useful, please cite the paper as
+If you find our code, paper, or dataset useful, please cite the paper as

 ```bibtex
 @inproceedings{bai2023surgical,